Origin of power laws and their spatial fractal structure for city-size distributions: A model of central places and power law

 As for industrial diversity, we focus on the variation in product differentiation among other conceivable factors discussed in the literature \cite{Fujita-Krugman-Mori-1999, Hsu-2012}.
 In each industry, every firm produces a differentiated variety of industry-specific goods.
-Different industries are subject to different levels of \emph{freeness of transport} between cities.
+Different industries are subject to different levels of \emph{transport freedom} between cities.
 Let $\tau_{rs} > 1$ be the level of physical trade cost between locations $r$ and $s$, common to all industries.
-The freeness of transport between $r$ and $s$ for industry $i$ is $\phi_{i,rs} = \tau_{rs}^{1 - \sigma_i} \in (0,1)$, where $\sigma_i > 1$ is the substitution elasticity between product varieties in industry $i$.
-The parameter $\sigma_i$ can also be interpreted as the degree of differentiation between the different varieties in industry $i$, as a higher substitutability (larger $\sigma_i$) means less distinguishable varieties.
+The transport freedom between $r$ and $s$ for industry $i$ is $\phi_{i,rs} = \tau_{rs}^{1 - \sigma_i} \in (0,1)$, where $\sigma_i > 1$ is the substitution elasticity between product varieties in industry $i$.
+The parameter $\sigma_i$ is interpreted as the degree of differentiation between the different varieties in industry $i$; a higher substitutability (larger $\sigma_i$) means less distinguishable varieties.
 If $\sigma_i<\sigma_j$, then $\phi_{i,rs} > \phi_{j,rs}$, reflecting that trade volume between cities decreases faster for an industry supplying more substitutable goods.
-A longer transportation distance implies a higher delivered price, and hence, locally produced varieties become more attractive than the distant ones if product varieties are less differentiated.
-As a result, the effective supply area of an $i$-industry firm tends to become smaller when $\sigma_i$ is higher.
+A longer transportation distance implies a higher delivered price, and hence, locally produced varieties are more attractive than distant ones if product varieties are less differentiated.
+Consequently, the effective supply area of an $i$-industry firm tends to become smaller when $\sigma_i$ is higher.

-With an appropriate scaling of variables, each mobile agent corresponds to exactly one firm and $h_{ir}$ also represents the number of firms in industry $i$ located in city $r$.
+With appropriate scaling of variables, each mobile agent corresponds to exactly one firm and $h_{ir}$ also represents the number of firms in industry $i$ located in city $r$.
 Then, $M_{ir}(\bm h_i) = \sum_{s \in \bm U} \phi_{i,rs} h_{is}$ is a measure of consumers' \emph{market access} to industry $i$ in location $r$.
-Consumers prefer locations with better access to a wider range of goods, which is measured by aggregate market access $M_r(\bm h) = \sum_{i\in \bm I} \frac{1}{\sigma_i - 1} \log M_{ir}(\bm h_i)$.
+Consumers prefer locations with better access to a wider range of goods, measured by aggregate market access $M_r(\bm h) = \sum_{i\in \bm I} \frac{1}{\sigma_i - 1} \log M_{ir}(\bm h_i)$.
 A large concentration of firms promotes a large concentration of consumers, inducing an agglomeration of firms and consumers to form cities.
-As consumers are common to all industries, there is an incentive for firms in different industries to spatially coordinate, resulting in the HP.
+As consumers are common to all industries, there is an incentive for firms in different industries to spatially coordinate.